-- Daily Continental breakfast at Trattoria del Porto for up to 2 adults, plus any kids 17 and under staying in the room with you.
+- Daily Continental breakfast at Trattoria del Porto for 2 adults.

-- $100 food & beverage credit, good at Mama Della’s, Trattoria del Porto, Sal’s Market Deli, Splendido’s, Room Service, Bar American and/or Thirsty Fish.
+- $100 food & beverage credit, good at Mama Della’s, Trattoria del Porto, Sal’s Market Deli, Splendido Bar & Grill, Room Service, Bar American and/or Thirsty Fish.

 Note that the FHR rates are sometimes higher than rates you might find elsewhere, so you’ll have to weigh that against the value of the extra benefits.
 MouseSavers.com founder Mary Waring used FHR to stay at this hotel and for the date she selected in early October 2010, it was a great value.
 She got a $259 rate for a Bay View room, with all those extras.